NOVAR-HQ/Iron_Man_ArcReactor/README.md

 # Arc Reactor NeoPixel Animation

 This Arduino project simulates a glowing arc reactor using a ring of NeoPixels.
-The animation starts with a smooth startup sequence, lighting each LED one by one, then transitions into a slow, layered pulsing effect that fades between cyan, blue, and white — mimicking the iconic glow from Iron Man’s chest piece.
+The animation starts with a smooth startup sequence, lighting each LED one by one, then transitions into a slow, layered pulsing effect that fades between cyan, blue, and white — mimicking the iconic glow from Iron Man’s Arc Reactor.